Call Us: (02) 8880 9037

 Common rhinoplasty risks

-Like any other surgery, there are common risks that surgeons always tell their patients that may happen during or after the operation.
+Like any other surgery, there are common risks that doctors always tell their patients that may happen during or after the operation.

 Infection.
 Like bleeding, all surgeries have this as a given potential risk.
 Because you are exposing the internal structures of your nose out in the open during surgery, and there are incisions that would leave fresh wounds postop, the bacterial or viral invasion may be possible, especially for patients with a weak immune system.
 Signs of infection that one nose job surgery patient may notice include fever, bad-smelling nasal discharge, and unusual pain, redness, and swelling on the site.
 Although the last three symptoms of infection may be common after surgery and are just normal if you feel that there is something wrong and your gut feel wants you to seek medical consultation, do it.
 It is better to be wrong and have a doctor check up on you than to set it aside and wait for the infection to spread until it is too severe to be controlled.